 You will need to appoint Key Personnel to administer the Sponsorship Licence through the online Sponsor Management System.
 It is important to remember that the Home Office can pay a 'compliance visit' at any time.
 This could fall before or after the Sponsorship Licence is granted.
 You may have your Licence downgraded, suspended or withdrawn if you fail on compliance.

 If the job is on the Shortage Occupation List the process is slightly easier (think health professionals, engineers etc.).
-If it is not on the Shortage Occupation List, you currently need to show that you have been unable to fill the job with someone already in the UK legally.
-This will end in January 2021 but still applies now.
-It takes time to produce the highly specific evidence the Home Office may want to see; you must show that you have looked around the UK and found no one suitable.
+If it is not on the Shortage Occupation List, you will need to show that the vacancy is genuine and not just a way of bringing a certain person into the UK for other purposes.

 Once you have your Licence you can then issue a 'Certificate of Sponsorship' to the overseas worker.
-The worker can use the Certificate number to apply to enter the UK as a Tier 2 Migrant.
+The worker can use the Certificate number to apply to enter the UK as a Skilled Worker .

 You will need to remember to renew your Sponsorship Licence every four years.
 If your business merges or is taken over, you will need to inform the Home Office and there are duties related to any such changes.

 This is designed for workers in the edible horticulture businesses where work changes with the seasons.
-The process is very different from the normal Tier 2 applications and the scheme is only being piloted at present.
+The process is very different from the normal Skilled Worker applications and the scheme is only being piloted at present.
 Call or email us if you want to know more.

 You will need to provide specific documents in specific formats to prove the organisation is eligible and suitable to be a Sponsor.
 You must ensure that your HR and recruitment systems are robust so that you can keep an eye on your overseas workers.
 It is important that the job you are filling from overseas is one which fits into the right category in terms of skill level and salary.